iraq-header

 Stock Market:

-The Iraq Stock Exchange (ISX), formerly the Baghdad Stock Exchange (BSE), is located in Baghdad and launched operations in June 2004 and opened to foreign investors in 2007.
+The Iraq Stock Exchange (ISX), formerly the Baghdad Stock Exchange (BSE), is located in Baghdad and was established on 18th April 2004 and started with trading on 24th June 2004.
+Trading opened to foreign investors in August 2007.
 The BSE was founded in 1991 and commenced trading in March 1992 with only one session a week and 64 listed companies by the end of 1992.
 The last trading day of the BSE was 19th March 2003, the day before the invasion of Iraq was launched.
-The ISX is a self-regulatory organization governed by the Iraqi Securities Commission (ISC), modelled on the US’s SEC.
-The exchange operates an electronic trading platform provided by NASDAQ-OMX, and the ISX currently lists 103 companies in various industries, including financial services, construction, agriculture, hotels and food processing.
-The ISX total market capitalization was USD 14.5 billion as of January 2024, and trading is held from Sunday to Thursday.
-The market cap to GDP ratio is just over 5%, significantly lower than comparable countries in the MENA region, which have an average ratio of over 100% – which highlights the scope of potential developments for Iraq’s capital markets over the coming years.
+The ISX is a self-regulatory organisation governed by the Iraqi Securities Commission (ISC), modelled on the U.S.’s SEC.
+The exchange operates an electronic trading platform provided by NASDAQ-OMX, and the ISX currently lists 115 companies (including 11 companies traded on the OTC market) in various industries, including financial services, construction, agriculture, hotels and food processing.
+The ISX total market capitalisation was USD 17.1 billion as of August 2025, and trading is held from Sunday to Thursday.
+The market cap to GDP ratio is just over 5%, significantly lower than comparable countries in the MENA region, which have an average ratio of over 100%, which highlights the scope of potential developments for Iraq’s capital markets over the coming years.

 Useful Links: